Traces

 Projection (1:15)

-This animated projection is a representation of personal and physical growth as time passes and societal expectations morph.
-The first half is set in my childhood bedroom - the pink and green stripes mimicking the brushstrokes that my parents once made on the attic walls.
-The second half of the animation is set in my college apartment.
-The crisscrossing stripes, also reminiscent of the past, match my current wallpaper.
+This animation is a representation of personal and physical growth as the passage of time allows for societal expectations for young women to morph.
+The first half is set in my childhood bedroom - the pink and green stripes mimicking the brushstrokes that my parents and grandparents once made on the tilted attic walls.
+The second half of the animation is set in my college apartment - the wallpaper pattern integrating a tartan motif that was revived in popular culture during the 1980s.
+The multi-color stripes of varying widths in both patterns, reminiscent of two distinct social and economic time periods in the United States, bridge the gap between my own personal growth and the way that the choices of the people who have come before me have impacted my life.

-The idea of growth is depicted through the movement of white droplets of water, which slowly warp and crawl across the building.
+The idea of growth is depicted through the movement of white droplets of water, which slowly warp and crawl across the animation’s projected surface.
 I created this effect by filming black droplets of paraffin wax on a white plastic panel, brought to life with spritzes of mist from a spray bottle.
-At the beginning of the sequence, the wax looks like mold spreading or cracks forming in concrete.
-However the wax turns into roots when contextualized by blooming flowers towards the end of the animation.
+In my childhood bedroom, the wax looks like mold spreading, but is transformed into roots when contextualized by hand-drawn, bell-shaped flowers in bloom.